Loren Johnson

 Research Summary

-A collective and embodied inquiry into how we choose and organize our intimate lives, this project seeks to explore the boundaries between care, eros, friendship, and commitment within the containment of a defined group structure and fixed duration of time (3 months).
-It questions why certain forms of closeness—especially those linked to romance or sex—are prioritized, while others are neglected, devalued, or excluded from our deepest forms of attention.
+A collective and embodied inquiry into how we choose and organize our intimate lives.
+This project explores the boundaries between care, eros, friendship, and commitment within the container of a defined group structure and fixed duration (three months).
+It asks why certain forms of closeness—especially those linked to romance or sex—are prioritized, while others are neglected, devalued, or excluded from our deepest forms of attention.

-Through collective movement practices, relational games, and structured experiments in presence, the research invites participants to explore new ways of being together that challenge dominant scripts.
-Not self-improvement, or about healing even, but about co-creating an experience of study—one that looks at intimacy more seriously as the refusal of the political while being its prime site at once.
+Through collective movement practices, relational games, and structured experiments in presence, the research invites participants to discover new ways of being together that challenge dominant scripts.
+Not self-improvement, nor about healing exactly, but a shared experience of study—one that approaches intimacy seriously as both a refusal of the political and its prime site.

 Influenced by the work of Lauren Berlant, Fred Moten, and bell hooks, the project approaches intimacy not as a private affair, but as a form of world-building.
 It asks: what becomes possible when we unfix our relationships from rigid roles and allow fluidity, service, and mutual care to guide how we relate?